danielrcollins1/OED-Expanded/x-additional-material.md

 - You can never become a Fluent speaker in this manner.
 - You will lose this language if you leave immersion for a Season or more (the Judge may allow you to “pick it up” again at an accelerated rate).

+## Sleep

+- Sleeping creatures suffer a -4 penalty to surprise and detection rolls.

+**Sleep Deprivation**
+- Characters who do not get sufficient rest (typically 6 to 8 hours in a 24 hour period) do not gain the benefits of natural healing, nor can they regain any "per day" special abilities, including spells.
+- Characters who go more than 24 hours without rest suffer a cumulative -1 penalty to rolls and check every 6 hours.
+In addition they must make a Save vs Death every 6 hours or fall asleep.

 ## Tournaments and Contests

 ### Archery